devarshi16/sorting_comparison/README.md

 2. numpy
 3. progress

-During code runtime do not start or run other applications
+During code runtime do not start or run other applications.

+First run random_generator.py to generate a file with 1000 arrays of size 400 each.
+Then run sort_comp.py and wait.